The Secret Language of Your Gut

 Start with Your Goals:

-Metabolic Optimization: Akkermansia containing formulas, resistant starch, specific strains like L. reuteri
+Metabolic Optimization: Akkermansia-containing formulas, resistant starch, specific strains like L. reuteri

 Mental Health Support: Psychobiotic strains plus omega-3s and stress management